-The Bureau of Building Inspections which includes Sediment Control Enforcement and Inspection, is a division of the Department of Permits, Approvals and Inspections and is tasked with conducting required inspections on all new and remodeled residential and commercial building projects for compliance with all applicable codes.
-Sediment Control oversee active construction sites for proper grading, and sediment and erosion control compliance and investigates drainage complaints.
+The Bureau of Building Inspections, which includes Sediment Control Enforcement and Inspection, is a division of the Department of Permits, Approvals and Inspections and is tasked with conducting required inspections on all new and remodeled residential and commercial building projects for compliance with all applicable codes.
+Sediment Control oversees active construction sites for proper grading, sediment and erosion control compliance, and investigates drainage complaints.

 - Inspect work performed to ensure conformity with all current building codes

-- Interact with contractors, engineers and property owners and answer code compliance questions
+- Interact with contractors, engineers, and property owners to answer code compliance questions

 Building Permit Requirements

 - Accessory structures (sheds, garages, gazebos, etc.) over 120 square feet

 - All accessory structures located in Flood Zone A or located in historic districts

 - Garages and carports attached to single family dwellings

 - Above ground swimming pools over 250 square feet with water depth of 24 inches or more

 - All in-ground pools: a 48 inch safety barrier with self latching, self closing gates is required